raulmax319/sm64plus/README.md

 **Launcher:**
 - The launcher now tries to fix the broken texture issue automatically.

+**Changes:**
+- Made it so that "Restore Mother Penguin's Sad Eyes" enables something else too.
+I wonder what...

 **Fixes:**
 - Fixed issues regarding Linux support, so the game finally compiles on Linux platforms.